2023 CPC National Meeting

 Presentation sessions will include updates from the CPC National Office on network-wide initiatives, plus lightning talks from CPC network partners on plant conservation research, accomplishments and challenges, and future initiatives.
-We welcome both Institutional and Individual Conservation Partners to submit abstracts for presentation sessions highlighting this year’s theme of “On the Horizon: Looking to the Future of Plant Conservation.”
-We encourage our contributors to consider presentation proposals that spotlight new conservation projects and research; ways your institution is visioning the field of plant conservation, goals, and outcomes in the future; or topics that otherwise adhere to the theme.
+We welcome both Institutional and Individual Conservation Partners to submit presentation abstracts centered on this year’s theme of Conservation Innovation: Harnessing Technology to Advance Rare Plant Conservation.
+We encourage prospective presenters to submit abstract proposals that highlight the use of new or evolving technologies and methodologies in your rare plant conservation projects and research; ways your institution has developed and innovated conservation initiatives both over time and looking to the future; or topics that otherwise adhere to the conference theme.

 Post-meeting Field Trip

-Note: registration for the field trip will be first come, first served as space is limited.
+Please note that the field trip has SOLD OUT.
+Registration for the field trip was on a first come, first served basis as space is limited.

 Board of Trustees Meeting

-CPC’s Board of Trustees meeting will take place the Wednesday before the CPC National Meeting on May 3, 2023.
-The Board will have the opportunity to join the field trip on Saturday May 6, 2023.
+CPC’s Board of Trustees meeting will take place the Wednesday before the CPC National Meeting on May 1, 2024.
+Board Members will have the opportunity to join the field trip on Saturday May 4, 2024.

 Important Dates

 National Meeting Activities Begin.
-Conference sessions take place Thursday, May 4 and Friday, May 5 at Desert Botanical Garden.
-The post-meeting field trip will take place Saturday, May 6.
+Conference sessions take place Thursday, May 2 and Friday, May 3 at the San Diego Zoo and Safari Park.
+The post-meeting field trip will take place Saturday, May 4.

 Registration Offerings